cloudtruth/config-catalyst/README.md

 # Development
 1. Set up a virtualenv
-1. From your checkout of the code, `pip install -e .`
+1. From your checkout of the code, `pip install -e .[dev]`

 # Testing
-TBD
+Test code lives in `src/tests` and uses [click.testing](https://click.palletsprojects.com/en/8.1.x/testing/) as the entrypoint for all commands and processors.
+There are additional unit tests for the api client code, which heavily leverages mocks for the CloudTruth API.
+See examples in `tests.fixures.requests` for more.

+Pre-commit is installed in this repo and should be used to verify code organization and formatting.
+To set it up, run `pre-commit install` in your virtualenv

 # Contributing
 Issues, pull requests, and discussions are welcomed.